Camp Oasis FAQ

 What is the LIT Program?

 The Leaders in Training (LIT) Program is a special leadership development program for camp's oldest teenagers.
 It runs for the duration of each session, and combines the fun of camp with additional age-appropriate responsibilities and leadership building activities.
-On a typical day, LITs might attend a leadership meeting, assist with a special activity, help entertain a group of younger campers, AND participate in several camp activities alongside their fellow campers.
-The age range for the LIT Program varies by site, so please see find a camp for more information.
+On a typical day, LITs might attend a leadership meeting, assist with a special activity, help entertain a group of younger campers, and participate in several camp activities alongside their fellow campers.
+The age range for the LIT Program varies by site, so please visit find a camp for more information.